For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Edinburgh has a great scene for those nights when you just want to dance.

-• The Hive - Free entry Sunday to Thursday (Friday and Saturday 9-10pm).
-Plus drinks from only £1 makes this the perfect budget-friendly nightclub.
+• The Hive - Free entry Sunday to Thursday (and Friday and Saturday 9-10pm).
+Plus, drinks from only £1 make this the perfect budget-friendly nightclub.

-• Why Not? - On George Street, Monday nights are students only, and the drinks deals reflect this.
+• Why Not? - On George Street, Monday nights are popular with students, and the drink deals reflect this.

 House, Drum & Bass and Techno